-We need keep talking about mental illness.
-It’s a leading cause of disability, yet doesn’t get treated as such.
+Mental illness is a leading cause of disability yet doesn`t get treated as such.

 Particularly at this time of year – summer is over; school and work are picking up – we need to be conscious of our mental state.

 Mental health issues are plaguing businesses globally, causing huge losses in productivity and money.

 In the U.K., one in four employees at any particular workplace are looking to leave their job – around 26 per cent of workers are unhappy and dread Monday.
 Stress such as target goals, unreasonable expectations, a negative work environment, and unaccommodating bosses are major factors here.

 About 65 per cent of British employees would rather have a new boss than a pay raise.
 When workplace issues start affecting your mental well-being, it can be difficult to come out of – a majority of the millennials feel that they didn’t choose the right path.

 Things don’t look much better in Canada.
 Here, mental illness is the leading cause of disability, disproportionately affecting those in the lowest income group.